admin1

 Observation PeriodFive months

-This data highlights the alarming rate at which lead enters the environment, contaminating soil and water sources.
-Contamination of soil and water disrupts ecosystems and poses risks to human health, especially in urban areas where lead concentrations are higher due to traffic density.
+This data shows the alarming rate at which lead enters the environment, contaminating soil and water sources.
+Lead contamination in these areas disrupts ecosystems and poses health risks, especially in urban zones with high traffic density.

 Harm to Wildlife and Ecosystems

-Lead contamination spreads through ecosystems, harming wildlife and disrupting natural processes.
-Animals often ingest lead particles while foraging, mistaking them for food.
-This leads to poisoning, which can cause severe health issues, including organ failure and death.
-Aquatic life absorbs lead from contaminated water, which disrupts their nervous systems and growth.
-These effects ripple through the food chain, impacting predators and other species reliant on aquatic organisms.
+Lead contamination spreads throughout ecosystems, harming wildlife and disrupting natural processes.
+Animals often ingest lead particles, mistaking them for food.
+This leads to poisoning, which can result in severe health issues, including organ failure and death.
+Aquatic life absorbs lead from contaminated water, disrupting their nervous systems and growth.
+These harmful effects propagate up the food chain, affecting predators and other species that depend on aquatic organisms.

-• Aquatic life absorbs lead from contaminated water, disrupting their nervous systems and growth, which impacts the food chain.
+• Aquatic life absorbs lead from polluted water, which damages their growth and nervous systems, affecting the food chain.

 Urban Pollution and Spread of Lead Particles

-Urban areas face a unique challenge with lead pollution due to traffic patterns and vehicle density.
-Lead wheel weights often fall off vehicles during deceleration at intersections, accumulating in gutters and roadside areas.
-This abrasion process releases lead particles into the air and onto surfaces, where they are carried by wind and water, spreading contamination further.
+Urban areas face a unique challenge with lead pollution, primarily due to traffic patterns and vehicle density.
+Lead wheel weights often detach during deceleration at intersections and accumulate in gutters and roadsides.
+This abrasion releases lead particles into the air and onto surfaces, where they are further spread by wind and water, increasing contamination.

-In New Jersey, researchers estimated that 23–26 metric tons of lead enter the environment annually due to wheel weight abrasion.
-This figure is significantly higher than the New Jersey Department of Environmental Protection’s estimate of 40 kg.
-The abrasion rate ranges from 4% to 5% per day, contributing to the dispersion of lead particles across urban landscapes.
+In New Jersey, researchers estimate that 23–26 metric tons of lead are released into the environment annually due to abrasion from wheel weights.
+This is considerably higher than the state’s estimate of 40 kg, with the abrasion rate ranging between 4% to 5% per day, contributing to lead particle dispersion throughout urban areas.

 MeasurementDescription

-23-26 metric tons/yearEstimated lead entering the New Jersey environment from wheel weight abrasion, significantly higher than the NJDEP estimate of 40 kg.
+23-26 metric tons/yearEstimated lead entering the New Jersey environment due to abrasion

-4% per dayEstimated abrasion rate leading to approximately 23 metric tons/year of lead particles.
+4% per dayEstimated abrasion rate resulting in 23 metric tons/year of lead particles

-5% per dayHigher abrasion rate leading to an estimated 26 metric tons/year of lead particles.
+5% per dayHigher abrasion rate leading to 26 metric tons/year of lead particles

 Health Risks of Lead Exposure